 These things worked together before we could eat the goodness God had prepared in advance.
 Romans 8:28

 In the wilderness there is temptation to think God will just bring the comfort and help we need with no participation from us.
 Don’t be deceived.
 The wilderness teaches us to lean our entire being on Him through our trials.
 This means we actively watch for His lead and obey promptly.
 We work with God to bring about the sweetness that He longs to give us.
 Jesus’ Bride is not ‘self’ willed and demanding but a co-laborer with Him.
 His intimacy with her is about the intricate dance of trial and difficulty where the Bride and Jesus overcome together.
-This is the sweetness that comes from suffering.
+These are the sweet lessons that comes from suffering.

 The joy of the Bride is to know Him in the darkest of valleys.
 This is the primary lesson of the caramelized onions.

 The heat, misery and suffering of that July day are difficult to forget but God wiped away the pain through those sweet caramelized onions.
 God reached out and showed that He redeems the pain.
 He heals the broken heart.
 He does not leave those that lean on Him for their everything.
 This is the message of comfort we offer to you today.
 No matter where you are in the journey, or even if you have not begun, He is with you.